Welcome to Wiregrass Georgia Technical College!

 Welcome!
 Wiregrass Georgia Technical College exists to meet the needs of students and the community through our mission of educational and workforce development.
 We are pleased that you have visited our website and we hope that you find the program to meet your individual needs.
 Continued...

 Welcome to the Certified Literate Community Program web page.
 We invite you to browse our links and become familiar with the program.

-The Certified Literate Community Program (CLCP) is the Georgia solution for reaching adults effectively to establish a non-profit collaborative community effort to promote, support and enhance community literacy efforts.
-Communities participating in the program analyze their specific needs, create public awareness of these needs, ensure that learning opportunities are offered, and evaluate the progress of the literacy program so that citizens needing to improve their skills do so within ten years.
-This CLCP network is formed to co-ordinate business, faith-based groups, volunteer, social services, local government, schools and media to reach, influence, and support those individuals who want to improve their education.
+The CLCP is the Georgia solution for reaching adults effectively to establish a non-profit collaborative community effort to promote, support and enhance community literacy efforts.
+Communities participating in the program analyze their specific needs, create public awareness of these needs, ensure that learning opportunities are offered, and evaluate the progress of the literacy program so that citizens who need to improve their skills do so within ten years.
+This CLCP network is formed to coordinate business, faith-based groups, volunteer, social services, local government, schools and media to reach, influence, and support those individuals who want to improve their education.

 Its purpose is to:

 By age four, children who live in poor families will have heard 32 million fewer words than children living in professional families.
 One in five of America’s children below the age of five lives in poverty.

 The family is the most powerful influence on a child’s ability to succeed.
 Literacy is the foundation on which all learning is based.

 Family literacy is a proven intergenerational approach that improves the literacy, language, and life skills of both parents and children.